javajosh/simpatico/stree.md

 One fun thing to do is hover over the console output which will select the element in the scene.
 Unlike [d3](/notes/d3-rectangles.html) we don't store the node value in a data attribute.

+Here is a simple example of what we're making, an stree with arithmetic handlers:

 ```html
 <div id="arithmetic-render"></div>